rei/create-package/README.md

 With `@rei/create-package`, you can quickly scaffold:
 - a [Vue](https://vuejs.org/) component compiled by [Vite](https://vitejs.dev/) and configured with REI default settings
-- a vanilla JavaScript library that's ready to be imported into your application
+- a vanilla TypeScript library that's ready to be imported into your application
 - Alpine microsite front-end code and configuration

 Report bugs in the [issues](https://github.com/rei/create-package/issues) tab.